Izzette/Rebound-Shooter-Resurgence/README.txt

           Handles GUI and some imagery
        -- spiral.jpg
           Used by graphics.lua as background image
-       -- README.txt
+          Not ours, credits can be found in image properties -- README.txt
           This file, silly :P
        -- Rebound Shooter Resurgence.love